 Baseball-Marlins name Ng as MLB's first female general manager

-Nov 13 (Reuters) - The Miami Marlins on Friday said they have named Kim Ng to be their general manager, making her the first woman to hold such a position in Major League Baseball.
+Nov 13 (Reuters) - The Miami Marlins have named Kim Ng as general manager, making her the first woman to hold such a position in Major League Baseball, the team said on Friday.

 "This challenge is one I don't take lightly.
 When I got into this business, it seemed unlikely a woman would lead a Major League team, but I am dogged in the pursuit of my goals," Ng said in a statement.